 So, yeah, Snarl should be finished this week, God willing and the crick don’t rise.
 Iron Cross is 75% finished so I’m going to get that done as soon as Snarl is out, with an aim to releasing it in mid August, and then it’s on to Shifter Woods: Scream (Deputy Jane’s story, where she finds out she’s mated to a hot tiger shifter/FBI agent AND a half-elf zookeeper.
 Because I like complicating things).

 Posted on July 10, 2018, in Behind the Iron Cross, Shifter Woods: Snarl, Writing and tagged 2018 writing schedule, Behind the Iron Cross, Shifter Woods: Snarl.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Surfacing.